maxkirchoff/google-music-dupe-killer/README.md

 ### Change login credentials
 * Near line 12 in the script, change the 'username' and 'password' to your Google account credentials.
-* Alternatively, create an empty file calleded 'credentials.py' in the script directory and set the username and password variables there.
+* Alternatively, create an empty file called 'credentials.py' in the script directory and set the username and password variables there.

 ```python
 # credentials.py